 The Wantilan space is characterized by a simple, flat floor – often with a designated stage that allows for gamelan performances and traditional dances.

-Balinese theater
+Balinese theatre

 What will you experience?